-- Educate yourself about sexual and relationship violence, and acts of bias - Use social media to share content and educate others - Make it the norm in your friend group to check in with each other - Learn more about these issues by choosing the topic for a class project or requesting a program for a student organization meeting
+- Educate yourself about sexual and relationship violence, and acts of bias - Use social media to share content and educate others - Make it the norm in your friend group to check in with - Learn more about these issues by choosing the topic for a class project or requesting a program for a student organization meeting

-University-wide Programs: August 2019-Spring 2020
+University-wide Programs: July 2020-April 2021

-Interrupting sexual and relationship violence: Provided 38 programs to 2026 participants Interrupting acts of bias and discrimination: Provided 22 programs to 442 participants
+Interrupting sexual and relationship violence: Provided 52 programs to 853 participants Interrupting acts of bias and discrimination: Provided 70 programs to 873 participants request-form.
+Programs below are not available at all campuses; based upon police services available at your campus.